Gut support for Histamine Intolerance and MCAS

 • Manufactured in USA

-These are some of the best digestive supplements I’ve seen.
-And they’ve been the only ones that really helped my gut.
+These are some of the best digestive supplements we’ve seen.
+And they’ve been the only ones that really helped many people’s guts.

 But there isn’t any single supplement that works for everyone with Mast Cell Activation Syndrome and Histamine Intolerance.
 Specifically, if you have Salicylate Intolerance you may not be able to take the HCL Guard+.